 Our aim is to have an interesting programme showing a range of media and a balance between emerging and established artists.
 We usually show exhibitions that relate to Derbyshire lives and landscapes, but not exclusively.

 There are 2 temporary exhibition spaces – Gallery 1 and Gallery 2.
-We usually programme exhibitions for periods of between 10 and 15 weeks.
+We usually programme exhibitions for periods of between 8 and 15 weeks (normally 8 to 10 weeks).

 We plan our exhibition programme over a year in advance.